iradupat/my_first_c_program/README.md

 The software that you see, is the very first software that i built back in 2017 when i was in my first programming class at the University.
 I presented this software as my class project (mandatory for any one the PASS the C programming language class) and passed with a 23/25 grade.
-This project if a library to anyone willing to kick off a programing career.
+This project is a library to anyone willing to start a programing career especially in C programming.

 ## Impornat staffs in the project